Family Support at Houghton House Addiction & Mental Health Treatment Centres

 Our family support groups are facilitated by a range of professionals, including certified addiction counsellors, social workers and counselling psychologists.

-Family support is crucial recovery from addiction
+Family support is crucial for recovery from addiction

 Family involvement is an important aspect of recovery because a person is more likely to agree to therapy if they know they have the backing and support of their loved ones.
 In most of our alcohol and drug addiction cases, many patients come seeking treatment as a direct result of family involvement and intervention.